 Family members = 6 items.

-All Category B Applications for Library Privileges (Connect to pdf) will be reviewed by the library director.
+All Category B Applications for Library Privileges will be reviewed by the library director.
 The applicant will be notified by email if the application is approved.
 There is no annual user fee, there is a six item check out limit, and Category B patrons may not use interlibrary loan.
 A borrower’s library privileges may be terminated at the discretion of the Library Director for violation of policies, disruptive behavior, or any activity deemed detrimental to the library or our primary users.

 Category B patrons are: